leunam10/italian-basketball-analytics/README.md

 ### Exploring the Data and Models
 - Historical data is available in the `data/` directory.
 - Predictive models are located in the `models/` directory.
+- Figures are located in the `figures/` directory.
 - Scripts detailing the analysis and model training process can be found in the `scripts/` directory.

 ## 📈 Data Sources